seancorfield/usermanager-example/README.md

 This is a simple web application using [Component](https://github.com/stuartsierra/component), [Ring](https://github.com/ring-clojure/ring), [Compojure](https://github.com/weavejester/compojure), and [Selmer](https://github.com/yogthos/Selmer) connected to a local SQLite database.

+On this branch, it is being migrated to the [Polylith](https://polylith.gitbook.io/) architecture:

+* The entire application has been moved to `bases/web` without any renaming,
+* `workspace.edn` has been added,
+* A development `deps.edn` file has been added at the root,
+* The application can be built in `projects/usermanager`,
+* The application can be run in `:dev` mode,
+* The tests can all be run via the `poly` tool.

+The next step is to break the application apart into components and rename namespaces to follow their new structure.

 Clojure beginners often ask for a "complete" example that they can look at to see how these common libraries fit together and for a long time I pointed them at the User Manager example in the Framework One for Clojure repo -- but since I EOL'd that framework and I'd already rewritten the example app to no longer use the framework, it's just confusing to point them there, so this is a self-contained repo containing just that web app example.

 A variant using [Integrant](https://github.com/weavejester/integrant) and [Reitit](https://github.com/metosin/reitit) (instead of Component and Compojure), inspired by this example repo, can be found in [Michaël Salihi's repo](https://github.com/PrestanceDesign/usermanager-reitit-integrant-example).